rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 -   If you have an SMS device on your account that has not been verified, use the **Verify** option to complete the verification process.

--   If you have an mobile passcode device that has not been verified, use the **Manage** option to complete the verification process.
+-   If you have a mobile passcode device that has not been verified, use the **Manage** option to complete the verification process.

 **To recover an account**

-You can generate up to 10 bypass codes that you can use to authenticate if the device associated with your account is not available.
+You can generate up to ten bypass codes that you can use to authenticate if the device associated with your account is not available.
 You save the generated codes to a file on your computer for future use.

-**Important:** To avoid losing access to your account, generate and save the bypass codes as soon as you enable multi-factor authentication.
+**Important:** To avoid losing access to your account, generate and save the bypass codes as soon as you enable multi-factor authentication by using the following steps:

 1. On the **My Multi-Factor Devices** page, click **Generate Recovery Codes**.